code-with-amitk/Code-examples/Languages/programming_lang/c++/templates/class_templates/README.md

   - Generic class which having(Generic member variables, Generic member functions)

 - **Rule-a**
-  1. Template statement need to be written again when template class function is defined outside template class.
+  - **A.** Template statement need to be written again when template class function is defined outside template class.
-  2. Compiler cannot deduce template parameter type(s) for class template.
+  - **B.** Compiler cannot deduce template parameter type(s) for class template.
 We need to tell compiler the data types we would be using.
-  3. If arguments are of other type and template-type of other type.
+  - **C.** If arguments are of other type and template-type of other type.
 Compiler will ignore Argument type
 ```c++
 template <class T>            //OR <typename T>
 class A {